MadhavShroff/GPTerm/README.md

 Command line tool for generating prompts to perform tasks in the terminal. ex. `gpterm "Move all jpegs to a new folder called images` -> `mkdir images && mv *.jpg images`

+## WARNING
+This is a work in progress.
+The AI may output commands that are dangerous to run.
+The AI is also not perfect.
+It may output commands that are not what you want.
+Please check the output before running the command.
+There exist several potential improvements that can be made, by way of altering the fine_tuning dataset, tweaking hyperparameters, and prompt engineering.

+Your zsh_history or bash_history file will be read and parsed into a dataset for finetuning the model.
+The dataset will be saved LOCALLY to data/finetuning_dataset.txt.
+The finetuned model will then be sent to the OpenAI fine tuning API using your API key.
+The model after fine tuning will be used to generate prompts for the user to perform tasks in the terminal.
+The user can then enter the prompt and the fine tuned model will fetch the command.

+Know that, from terminal commands history, any API keys, ssh details, instance IPs, or any other private information will sent to the OpenAI API.
+OpenAI has a [privacy policy](https://beta.openai.com/privacy).
+Please be aware of the privacy limitations of the API you are using.

 ## Installation

     ```bash